miskatormi/3-body-problem/README.md

 The simulation follows a rather simple pattern:
 1. Firstly the program is given a massive amount of initial conditions and parameters.
 Most imporant of them is probably the $\Delta t$ which determines when the next position is calculated.
 2. Secondly it takes these initial conditions which are added as an only element to a list.
 Then the program proceeds to a for loop, where the magic happends.
 In the loop we start to calculate the force in all direction for all the masses at the time $$t=0$$, then using Newtons 2nd law we calculate acceleration.
 3. Now the big "but".
 This simulation assumes that the force stays (i.e acceleration stays) constant during the $\Delta t$ time jump we do in time with every position calculated.
-This means for big $\Delta t$ or for extremely fast changing systems this simulation is not really good for anything...
-Despite this we continue to calculate the new position with the formula:
+This means that for large values of Δt — or rapidly changing systems — the simulation quickly becomes inaccurate.
+Still, we press on to calculate the new position with the formula:
   $$x_{n}=1/2*a_{n-1} t^2+v_{n-1}t +x_{n-1}$$, the position $x_n$ begin the position at the time $t= \Delta  t \cdot n$
 4. This position is the added to the list of the positions $x_n$ at the times $t= \Delta  t \cdot n$
 5. Then the lists are converted to Numpy arrays and plotted using Matplotlib.
 Matplotlib shows a animation of the full evolution and then the final frame (depending how many steps $d$ you inserted for the program to calculate)